 Stay on top of the latest developments in osteopathic research, advocacy, accreditation and patient care.

-The American Osteopathic Association supports reclassification of cannabis as a Schedule II Drug to facilitate advancement in clinical, public health, patient safety and health policy research, according to a resolution approved by the AOA House of Delegates.
+The American Osteopathic Association supports a review of the classification of cannabis to facilitate advancement in clinical, public health, patient safety and health policy research, according to a resolution approved by the AOA House of Delegates.

 American Osteopathic Association details settlement agreement in class-action lawsuit